In your neighborhood/community

 To get started as a PGK Promoter, contact us at firstname.lastname@example.org to get your t-shirt, flyers and a great big "Thank You!" from the PGK team.

-1. Contact Project Giving Kids at email@example.com about your interest in becoming a PGK Promoter and to get a PGK t-shirt, flyers (electronic and print), and waiver form.
+1. Contact Project Giving Kids at email@example.com about your interest in becoming a PGK Promoter and let us know how you might like to help spread the word about PGK and motivate other kids and teens to get involved in giving back.

-2. Make a plan for how you want to get the word out.
+3. Make a plan.
 This part is totally up to you.
 Get creative!
 It could be as simple as starting a social media campaign to make sure everyone you know is aware of the website.
 If there is a cool event coming up in your neighborhood, talk to the coordinator to see if you can hand out PGK flyers at the event.
 See if your school can add a link to the Project Giving Kids website or send a flyer home in an electronic newsletter.
 Drop some flyers off at your local library or add them to local bulletin boards at coffee shops or grocery stores.
 Maybe consider all of the above.
 (Just make sure your parents are cool with your plan.)